(M2C2 or Mega Center)

 1888 Stock Sale - Court Street, Washington Court House

-From "History of Fayette County Ohio - Her People, Industries and Institutions" by Frank M. Allen (1914, R. F. Bowen & Company, Inc.)
+image above from "History of Fayette County Ohio - Her People, Industries and Institutions" by Frank M. Allen (1914, R. F. Bowen & Company, Inc.)

 The FSS Family Self Sufficiency Program & News Letter